milkybeargeek/Frontend-Mentor-Challenges/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 ### Useful resources

-- [Example resource 1](https://manuarora.in/boxshadows) - This helped me for box shadow effect, it has curated list of box shadows for TailwindCSS.
+- [Box Shadows](https://manuarora.in/boxshadows) - This helped me for box shadow effect, it has curated list of box shadows for TailwindCSS.

 ## Author